Entropic pulling and diffusion diode in an It\^o process: Abstract

 \section{Abstract}

 Biological environments at micrometer scales and below are often crowded, and experience incessant stochastic thermal fluctuations.
 The presence of membranes/pores, and multiple biological entities in a constricted space can make the damping/diffusion inhomogeneous.
 This effect of inhomogeneity is presented by the diffusion becoming coordinate-dependent.
 In this paper, we analyze the consequence of inhomogeneity-induced coordinate-dependent diffusion on Brownian systems in thermal equilibrium under the It\^o's interpretation.
-We argue that the presence of coordinate-dependent diffusion under It\^o's formulation gives rise to an effective diffusion potential that can have substantial contribution to system's transport.
-Alternatively, we relate this to the existence of an emergent force of entropic origin that dictates the transport near interfaces.
+We argue that the presence of coordinate-dependent diffusion under It\^o's formulation gives rise to an effective diffusion potential (and, equivalently an entropy) that can have substantial contribution to system's transport.
+This emergent force when looked at as of entropic origin it provides a physical basis of the notion of the entropic pulling postulated in the context of working of some biological systems.

 \keywords{Suggested keywords}